nikodemus/foolang/docs/bibliography.md

   Environment](http://laputan.org/pub/papers/Strongtalk-OOPSLA-93.pdf) by Gilad Bracha and David Griswold.

+- 1993 - [The Early History of
+  Smalltalk](http://worrydream.com/EarlyHistoryOfSmalltalk/) by Alan Kay.

 - 1996 - [A Declarative Model for Defining Smalltalk Programs (OOPSLA'96
   paper)](http://wirfs-brock.com/allen/files/papers/oopsladcl.pdf), by Allen
   Wirfs-Brock, Juanita Ewing, Harold Williams, Brian Wilkerson.
 See also the